Cooper Hewitt, Smithsonian Design Museum: 2000s

+2010s to present

-The museum began preparing for renovations in 2008.
-The mansion was closed to the public in July 2011, to begin the renovation period during which it held exhibitions at the headquarters of the United Nations and on Governor's Island.
+Bill Moggridge, a co-founder of IDEO and designer of the first laptop computer, served as Cooper-Hewitt's director in January 2011.
+The Carnegie Mansion was closed to the public in July 2011, during which the museum held exhibitions at the headquarters of the United Nations and on Governors Island.
 The museum opened a new online retail shop in 2012.
-In 2012, the Cooper-Hewitt created an additional space in Harlem as an education facility.
+That year, the Cooper-Hewitt created an additional space in Harlem as an education facility.
 Designer Todd Oldham donated design services for the space.
-Thirteen design firms were hired to work on the project, with total costs for the renovations totaling $91 million.
+After Moggridge's death in 2012, Caroline Baumann was named as the museum's director in June 2013.

-In June 2014, the museum changed its name from Cooper-Hewitt, National Design Museum to Cooper Hewitt, Smithsonian Design Museum.
+In June 2014, the museum's name was changed again to Cooper Hewitt, Smithsonian Design Museum.
+A new graphic identity, wordmark, and new website were launched on this day.
+The identity was designed by Eddie Opara of Pentagram.
+The website was developed by Matcha Labs.
 On December 12, 2014, the Cooper Hewitt reopened to the public.
 Renovations included an "Immersion Room", an interactive space that provides visitors digital access to the museums collection of wallpaper.
 The main exhibition space was expanded and the museum had a custom open-source font, which remains available for free download and modification, designed for its reopening.
+In March 2015 the museum introduced the use of a digital pen for visitors to collect objects with.

 In 2015, the terrace and garden renovations were completed and opened to the public, with design led by Walter Hood.

-In 2016 the museum introduced the use of digital pens for visitors.